Last Updated: June 2026

 The 250 W limit refers to the maximum continuous rated power a motor can produce for the e-bike to be classified as an Electrically Power-Assisted Cycle (EPAC).
 Continuous rated power is the sustained output the motor can deliver indefinitely without overheating.
 It is set by the manufacturer and stamped on the motor housing.

 This is the number that determines whether your e-bike is a bicycle (no registration, no licence, no insurance) or an unregistered motor vehicle (fines, seizure risk, no insurance cover).
-It applies in NSW, Victoria, Queensland, Western Australia, South Australia, Tasmania, the ACT, and the Northern Territory.
-There are no state-level exceptions as of 2026.
+The 250 W standard applies in Victoria, Queensland, Western Australia, South Australia, Tasmania, the ACT, and the Northern Territory.
+NSW currently allows up to 500 W and moves to 250 W on 1 March 2029.

 For a detailed explanation of how continuous power differs from peak power, read our article on continuous vs peak power.